thachmpham/thachmpham.github.io/md/cpp-shared-library.md

 ```

-- **Observation**
-The distance between the `multiple` function and the start of the `.text` section in `libmath.so` is equal to the distance between the `multiple` function’s address and the start address where `libmath.so` is loaded in memory at runtime.
+- **Observation**: The distance between the `multiple` function and the start of the `.text` section in `libmath.so` is equal to the distance between the `multiple` function’s address and the start address where `libmath.so` is loaded in memory at runtime.
 Both are 185 bytes.